Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 can transmit before the server must acknowledge reception by assigning a new "credit".

-Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}} simulates a synchronization point for each credit message sent or received.
+{{< TransferCFT/axwayvariablesComponentShortName  >}} simulates a synchronization point for each credit message sent or received.

 <span id="Cryptogram"></span>